-Students who do not place into ENGL095M, ENGL109M or ENGL110M based on their Accuplacer scores should meet with a representative from the Academic Support Center for further resources.
+Students who do not place into ENGL095M, ENGL110XM or ENGL110M based on their Accuplacer scores should meet with a representative from the Academic Support Center for further resources.

-Students with these placement scores can elect to take Integrated Reading and Writing (ENGL095) or College Composition I with a Corequisite (ENGL109M).
+\Students with these placement scores can elect to take Integrated Reading and Writing (ENGL095) or College Composition I with a Corequisite (ENGL110XM).
 Please see course descriptions for both on page 75.
+Accuplacer may place students in higher levels of mathematics.
+Please see the Academic Success Center for that information.
+Courses with numbers between "0-99" are considered developmental and cannot be used toward graduation requirements.
+Courses with numbers between "100-199" are considered beginning level courses.